artemisxen/bank_tech_test/README.md

 ### Code structure

-The code structure consists of two classes: Account and Statement.
+The code structure consists of four classes: Account, Transaction, Statement and Row.

-Statement class is only responsible for creating the printed output of the transactions.

 Account class is responsible for deposits, withdrawals and printing the statements.

+Transaction class is storing the data of every new transaction.

+Statement class is responsible for creating the printed output of the transactions.

+Row class is displaying every row of the transactions.

 ### Instructions
 ```